alwaysramesh/alwaysramesh/README.md

 ### 🔹 Customer Churn Prediction
 - Machine Learning project to predict customer churn.
 - Technologies: Python, Flask, MySQL, Power BI.

+### 🔹 Fake News Prediction System
+- Built a **Fake News Classifier** using **Naive Bayes and Decision Tree algorithms**.
+- Preprocessing with **CountVectorizer**, implemented in Jupyter Notebook.
+- Enhanced with clean visualizations and insights into model performance.

+### 🔹 Voice-Enabled Chatbot using Flask & Machine Learning
+- Developed a **smart, user-friendly chatbot** that supports both **voice and text inputs**.
+- Integrated with **TF-IDF & cosine similarity** to understand and respond intelligently.
+- Backend: Python + Flask | Frontend: HTML, CSS | Data Storage: SQLite
+- Features **reinforcement learning**, so the bot learns from user input when it doesn’t know the answer.

 ---